Afrah-Rahim/lab04/README.md

 ```
 public void setPrice(int cost)
 ```
+Since setPrice is void, we can say that its a method because contructors must have a return value.

 ## Complete the body of the setPrice method so that it assigns the value of its parameter to the price field.
 Write your new method in the `lab04-ticket-machine`.

+int price = cost;

 ## Complete the body of the following method, whose purpose is to add the value of its parameter to a field named `score`.
 ```